bigchaindb/py-ipld/README.md

 ## Acknowledgements

-Thanks to the folks over at bigchaindb/bigchaindb, from where I stole the configuration of this project.
+Thanks to the folks over at bigchaindb/bigchaindb, from where I took the configuration-setting of this project.
 Also thank you IPFS folks.
 TODO: Make this bettah with links and stuff.